Starting your own life drawing group is easier than you might think. There were few life drawing opportunities near where I live.

 There are many ways you can reach out to other regional artists.
-Once you have established the minimum you need to pay your model, you can divide that cost between the attending artists.
+Once you have established the minimum you need to pay for your model, you can divide that cost between the attending artists.

 If it's agreed that each artist will pitch in $10 at each session to cover the model, you know how many artists must attend to cover your model fees.

 As new artists attend your life drawing sessions, add their contact info to your email list.
 Email out a reminder the week prior to each session.
-Include the date, time, location and any other relevant information about the upcoming drawing session.
+Include the date, time, location, and any other relevant information about the upcoming drawing session.

 Some artists may prefer to be notified through social media or text.
 Whatever method you choose to communicate, keep your contact list updated to simplify your planning process.